mastevenson/GettingCleaningData_CourseProject/README.md

 4- Next, per requisite 3 in the assignment, the activity value which is currently numeric is renamed to text descriptions per the 'activity_labels.txt'.
 The columns are realigned to ensure readability.

 5- Next, per requisite 2 in the assignment, only the  measurements on the mean and standard deviation for each measurement are extracted.
-This was interpretted to mean only fields containing the mean() and std() text were selected.
+This was interpretted to mean only fields containing the mean() (including freqmean()) and std() text were selected.
 These columns were subsetted into a new data frame which resulted in 81 total columns.

 6- Next, per requisite 4 in the assignment, the labels/columns names in the data set were appropriately labled through regular expressions with descriptive variable names.
 The descriptive variable names were derived from guidance provided in the features_info.txt file.
 Per Week 4, lecture 1 names of variables should be: